-After the secondary private IP address has been added to the operating system, you must configure any application to use the secondary private IP address.
-For example, if your instance is running a website on IIS, you can configure a secondary private IP address that IIS can use.
+You can configure any applications to use the secondary private IP address.
+For example, if your instance is running a website on IIS, you can configure IIS to use the secondary private IP address.

 To configure IIS to use the secondary private IP address